magurh/snowman-consensus-sim/src/README.md

     minorityColor = otherColor(majorityColor)
     if preferenceStrength[majorityColor] > preferenceStrength[minorityColor]:
       currentColor = majorityColor // Update the color we report to other peers

+    if majorityCount < alphaConfidence:
+      confidence = 0 // No one got an alphaConfidence majority continue

     if majorityColor != lastMajorityColor:
       confidence = 0